The Lorin family loves challenges.

 These successes have enabled Walor to become a key global player in the automotive subcontracting sector.

 The Bogny-Sur-Meuse site created in 1925 by Georges Sergeant, Les Ateliers des Janves specialises in forging.
-It is the European leader of the bièle.
+It is the European leader in connecting rods.

 In 1955, Fritz Dold launched a stamped parts operation in Vöhrenbach (cutting and stamping) in the new LangenbacherStraße a stamped parts operation in Vöhrenbach (cutting and stamping) in the new LangenbacherStraße factory, then cold extrusion in 1958.